Red Flag Warning issued for North Zone Bridger Teton NF and Grand Teton NP by NWS - News Break

 Red Flag Warning issued for North Zone Bridger Teton NF and Grand Teton NP by NWS

-Effective: 2021-07-08 20:38:00 MDT Expires: 2021-07-09 21:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+Effective: 2021-07-08 13:43:00 MDT Expires: 2021-07-09 21:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
 A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
-Target Area: North Zone Bridger Teton NF and Grand Teton NP; Salt and Wyoming Ranges, West Zone Bridger Teton NF; West Wind River Mountains, East Zone Bridger Teton NF RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM MDT FRIDAY * IMPACTS: Low Humidities...Hot Temperatures...and Strong Gusty Winds will create erratic fire behavior and new fire starts. * AFFECTED AREA: In Northwest WY Fire Zone....415.
+Target Area: North Zone Bridger Teton NF and Grand Teton NP; Salt and Wyoming Ranges, West Zone Bridger Teton NF; West Wind River Mountains, East Zone Bridger Teton NF RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM MDT FRIDAY * IMPACTS: Low Humidities...Hot Temperatures...and Strong Gusty Winds will create erratic fire behavior with any new fire starts. * AFFECTED AREA: In Northwest WY Fire Zone....415.
 In West Central WY Fire Zones...414...416. * COUNTIES AFFECTED: In Central WY...Fremont.
 In North Central WY...Park.
-In West Central WY...Lincoln...Sublette...Teton. * WIND: West 15 to 25 mph with gusts up to 40 mph. * HUMIDITY: As low as 13 percent. * TEMPERATURES: Lows in the upper 40s.
-Highs in the upper 70s.alerts.weather.gov
+In West Central WY...Lincoln...Sublette...Teton. * WIND: Southwest to west 15 to 25 mph with gusts up to 40 mph. * HUMIDITY: As low as 13 percent. * TEMPERATURES: Highs in the 80s in the lower elevations, and in the 70s in the mountains.alerts.weather.gov

 Comments / 0